Cost to Elevate a House: 2026 Home Elevation Guide

 Yes, more than almost any other factor.
 The cost to lift a house depends heavily on what it sits on now and what it will sit on afterward.

-- Pier-and-beam is usually the cheapest to raise.
-There is already a crawl space, so crews can get beams underneath the structure with less excavation.
-These projects sit at the lower end of the range.
+- Pier-and-beam and crawl space are usually cheapest to raise.
+There is already a void under the floor, so crews can get beams underneath the structure with less excavation.

 - Slab-on-grade is harder.
 The slab has to be separated from the home or lifted with it, which adds engineering and labor.